 Transitioning to this type of system is a process and developing the right classroom culture and transparency to support student agency takes time.
 KnowledgeWorks helps school districts navigate these challenges and partners with teachers to effectively support individual student needs.

-From Vision to Reality: Personalized, Competency-Based Learning for All Kids© is designed to help school districts take steps toward personalized, competency-based learning and equip leaders with the support needed to do this critical work.
+This publication is designed to help school districts take steps toward personalized, competency-based learning and equip leaders with the support needed to do this critical work.